jakobtorben/GPU-LBMsim/README.md

 `make run`

 ### Visualisation
-The simulation outputs files in the vtk format that is readable by the
+The simulation outputs files in the vtk format that is readable by the open-source visualisation software ParaView, which is freely available [here](https://www.paraview.org/download/)

 ### Validation

+Note that the code is not yet fully tested and validated, and that currently only periodic boundary conditions are implemented.
+The following results are more to demonstrate the output of the simulation.

 #### Flow past cylinder
 Parameters: